-Through Tuesday, members can download this concert from the country rock pioneers for free.
+Through Friday, members can download this inspired set from the influential Mississippi-born composer for free.
 Not a member?
-Sign up by 12/10 to get it.
+Sign up by 4/18 to get it.

 The irreverent pianist-composer-bandleader mixes humor and free playing with lush harmonies and heady themes in this 1978 set.